bahmutov/cypress-json-results/README.md

 ## Cypress test counts

-This repo has the following test numbers
+This repo has the following test numbers:

 <!-- prettier-ignore-start -->
 <!-- cypress-test-counts -->